MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-fill-backwardfunction.md

 ---
 # series_fill_backward()

-This function does a backward fill interpolation of missing values in a series.
+Performs a backward fill interpolation of missing values in a series.

 An expression containing dynamic numerical array is the input.
-The function replaces all instances of missing_value_placeholder with the nearest value from its right side, other than missing_value_placeholder, and returns the resulting array.
+The function replaces all instances of missing_value_placeholder with the nearest value from its right side (other than missing_value_placeholder), and returns the resulting array.
 The rightmost instances of missing_value_placeholder are preserved.

 **Syntax**